10 common social media marketing mistakes in pharma

 1. Not having a social media strategy or plan

-Social media is used by billions of people so it gives a huge opportunity to reach and engage your audiences.
-Yet, we still see irregular updates to social media pages, low customer service and poor quality of content all around.
-Knowing why we want to share and what should be the value-added of these presences for a company is critical.
-Let’s dive-in a second.
+Billions of people use social media, giving a huge opportunity to reach and engage your audiences.
+Yet, we still see irregular updates to social media pages, low customer service and poor-quality of content all around.
+Yet, it knows why we want to share and what should be the value-added of these presences for a company.
+So, let’s dive in a second.

 Why is this still the case?

 There are many potential reasons, but one is that there are too many opportunities.
-There are so many platforms and ways to interact (that evolve rapidly), that it can be completely overwhelming.
-It’s so easy to get started with social media, that it may seem that devising a social media strategy without a template to follow is not necessary or too daunting.
+There are so many platforms and ways to interact (that evolve rapidly) that it can be completely overwhelming.
+In addition, it’s so easy to start with social media that it may seem that devising a social media strategy without a template to follow is unnecessary or too daunting.

-It can be much more tempting to ‘just get it out there’ without thinking.
-By doing that though, you have no way of knowing if the content is relevant and engaging, or if it’s done the job you intended it to.
+It can be much more tempting to get it out without thinking.
+However, by doing that, you cannot know if the content is relevant and engaging or if it’s done the job you intended.

 Social networks should be part of an integrated multichannel brand strategy.

 It would help if you started by creating a list of tasks that follows a structure you could replicate, scale and sustain.
 Here I am not recommending any methodologies or tools as you could take a piece of paper and get started, but if you ask me, we are currently using Trello.

 Using this as an approach, your planning document should include the following: